PlaidCloud/website/content/en/docs/reference/config-api/kube-scheduler-config.v1beta3.md

    DefaultingType determines how .defaultConstraints are deduced.
 Can be one of "System" or "List".

-- "System": Use kubernetes defined constraints that spread Pods among Nodes and Zones.
+- "System": Use PlaidCloud defined constraints that spread Pods among Nodes and Zones.
 - "List": Use constraints defined in .defaultConstraints.